firmata/processing/README.md

 ## Contributing

-*Note: The build process (as defined in build.xml) copies 2 jar files from the Processing application and assumes Processing is installed on OX X in the Applications directory so the following build instructions will currently only work for OS X.*
+*Note: The build process (as defined in build.xml) copies 2 jar files from the Processing application and assumes Processing is installed on OS X in the Applications directory so the following build instructions will currently only work for OS X.*

 To build: